mwaugh0328/EGB/index.md

 **Measurement of GDP.
 Real vs. Nominal.
 Measuring labor market performance.**

 Read/Do for class:
-  - Syllabus, Chapter 1 from Mankiw.
+  - Chapter 2, from Mankiw.
-  - Introduction Slides
+  - Slides

 ---